stevef1uk/sagaexecutor/README.md

 This project has been created to demonstrate the use of Dapr Building Blocks There is a solution architecture picture and description in the README.pdf file.
-I have performed basic testing and it seems to work as I expect, however, I have not managed to get message ordering to work if GCP Pub/Sub is configured.
-It works with Redis.
-For GCP unless the component is updated the code as it is not really usable so I will switch to usijng GCP Pub/Sub directly to fix this (see: https://cloud.google.com/pubsub/docs/publisher#go_2).
+I have performed basic testing and it seems to work as I expect, but anyone using this should test & assess for their own needs.

 An enhancemnt would be to run one one Subscriber per Go client service deployed.